ethanbass/chromConverter/README.md

 devtools::install_github("https://github.com/ethanbass/chromConverter/")
 ```

-After installing, you can (hopefully) install the python dependencies using a built in function, as follows:
+After installing, you can install the python dependencies using a built in function, as follows:

 ```
 library(chromConverter)